-Yellowing leaves on your plants can be caused by a number of conditions.
-Sometimes, the cause is obvious, which means that you can fix it immediately.
+Yellowing leaves on your houseplants are frustrating.
+Sometimes the cause is obvious, which means that you can diagnose and fix it immediately.
 There are other times when the problem is more of a mystery.
-In these cases, you'll need to try changing one thing at a time until you see improvement.
+In these cases, you'll need to try changing one thing at a time until you see improvement in your plant.

-It's reasonable to state that over-watering or under-watering is most likely at fault when a plant's leaves turn yellow.
+Overwatering or underwatering are the most common culprits when an indoor plant's leaves turn yellow.
 With potted plants, it is crucial that you only water as much as the plant needs.

 If you have a plant with yellow leaves, check the soil in the pot.
 Is it dry?
 Is it soaked?

-If plants don't receive enough water, they drop leaves to prevent transpiration (essentially, a plant's way of sweating) and conserve water.
-Before they drop, though, the leaves will typically turn yellow.
-If the soil's dry and this is happening, make it a point to get on a regular watering schedule.
+If plants don't receive enough water, they drop leaves to prevent transpiration (essentially, a plant's way of sweating) to conserve water.
+Before they drop, though, the leaves will typically turn yellow, sometimes at the tips, and sometimes with brown spots.
+If the soil is dry and this is happening, make it a point to get the plant on a regular watering schedule.

 Too much water can be just as damaging to leaves.
 When the soil doesn't drain well, an overdose of water leaves the soil waterlogged and root systems can literally drown.
 Without oxygen, roots start to die.